Perspective | In ‘achingly beautiful’ letters to Biden, students who are learning English, working full time and taking care of siblings share their hopes

 The students may live just a few miles from the White House, but in the power structure that is Washington, they sit about as far as possible from Biden and Harris.

-And yet, as their letters show, they stand to gain, or lose, more than most people in the region depending on the actions the president and vice president take on several issues: covid-19, stimulus funding, the economy, college debt and immigration.
+And yet, as their letters show, they stand to gain, or lose, more than most people in the region, depending on the actions the president and vice president take on several issues: the pandemic, stimulus funding, the economy, college debt and immigration.

 “My family is from El Salvador, and I never go a day without thinking that most of my family can be deported, and it could be the last time I would see them,” wrote a 16-year-old in his letter.